nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Ah.
 Any boon with a thinner reason, my friend.
 There's a, there's a lot that I can reason, regardless, Like kind of a little bit of elbow in the arm.
 Like quick, Jack.
 I, I kinda look at my my two other companions, kinda see where where where they're thinking.

-But Rourke will say, oh, I don't I don't like the outside much, but if, if some dwarves in trouble, I I'll I'll go.
+But Rurik will say, oh, I don't I don't like the outside much, but if, if some dwarves in trouble, I I'll I'll go.
 Yeah.
 I think I would stand up and kinda whatever the or not say whatever the king wishes, but, you know, maybe say as the king wishes or something like that.
 Okay.
 So, you know, just truly showing yourself as a king's man right there.

 Right?
 Yep.
 That kind of thing.
 I'm trying to say as little as Awesome.
 Possible.